Photograph (Nickelback song): Use by Donald Trump

-In early October 2019, United States President Donald Trump used a portion of the music video and song within a video posted on his Twitter account with the opening four words of the song in all caps as the video's caption for the tweet as used in the Internet meme taken from the video.
+In early October 2019, United States President Donald Trump used a portion of the music video and song within a video posted on his Twitter account; it had the opening four words of the song in all capital letters as the caption for the tweet as used in the Internet meme taken from the video.
 The video was about former Vice President (and, later, President of the United States) Joe Biden and his son Hunter.
-The photo shows them on a golf course with Devon Archer of Burisma Holdings and raises the question about the precise nature of latter's past relations with Ukraine while also taking a shot at the elder Biden's appearance with the lyrics "What the hell is on Joey's head?".
+The photo shows them on a golf course with Hunter's business partner, Devon Archer and raises questions about the precise nature of Archer and Hunter's past relations with Burisma in Ukraine, while also taking a shot at the elder Biden's appearance with the lyrics "What the hell is on Joey's head?".

-The video containing the music video and song was subsequently taken off Twitter with the following message given in place of the video as the reason for its removal from Twitter: "This media has been disabled in response to a report by the copyright owner."
+The video containing the music video and four words of the song was subsequently removed from Twitter with the following message substituted in place of the video: "This media has been disabled in response to a report by the copyright owner."
 This entire series of actions, the posting of the video and its removal, was met with a significant rise in digital on-demand streaming of the song and music video as well as digital download sales of the song compared to streamings and downloads on the days before the tweet.